lianmark/offense-defense-tools/README.md

-This is my first project in Python using complex libraries!
+This rep contains my projects